25-Minute Ground Pork Stir-Fry with Basil

 I’ve Made This 4x In One Month (No Joke)

 - Thai basil and Italian basil are not the same thing.
 Thai basil has a slightly spicy, anise-like flavor, while sweet basil (used in Italian cooking) is milder and more herbaceous.
-While you can use Italian basil in a pinch, understand that it’s not the same.
+While you can use Italian basil in a pinch, understand they’re not the same.

-- If you need to make this gluten-free, simply substitute soy sauce with tamari or coconut aminos.
-Easy!
+- To make gluten-free, substitute soy sauce with tamari.

-My own take on serving this 😬💁🏻♀️: This is in no way traditional or authentic, but my favorite way to serve this—both the ground chicken and pork versions—is with a drizzle of Kewpie mayo.
-I know, I know!
+My own take on serving this 💁🏻♀️: While in no way authentic, my favorite way to serve this—both the ground chicken and pork versions—is with a drizzle of Kewpie mayo. 😬 I know, I know!
 But it adds the most incredible creamy, tangy flavor and I seriously love it.

-Also, you can definitely make the stir fry less spicy, but its known for its heat.
-I use 2-3 birds eye chiles, but add less if you prefer.
+You can certainly make this less spicy, but the dish is known for its heat.
+I use 2-3 birds eye chiles.

 Serving Suggestions